nikkimay09/Pull-Up---Find-Events-near-you/README.md

 Link to GIF : https://imgur.com/ZwwH0Fo.gif

 - [X] User can like a photo
 - [X] User can leave a comment on a photo
 - [X] User can remove the like.

 Link to GIF : https://imgur.com/hkgYgTv.gif

+ - [ ] User can see a list of events near them.
+ - [ ] User can see their Account Page.
+ - [ ] User can access settings.

 <img src="https://imgur.com/hkgYgTv.gif" width=400>